 Understanding Battery under Florida Law

-Battery is a first-degree misdemeanor punishable by up to 12 months in jail, one year of probation, and up to a $1,000 fine.
+Battery is a first degree misdemeanor punishable by up to 12 months in jail, 1 year of probation and up to a $1,000 fine.
 Bar fights and scuffles on the beach are some of the more common battery incidents in Okaloosa County, especially during tourist season.

 How will a Battery charge affect a military member?

 We are blessed to have a large military presence here in Okaloosa County.
-When service members get in trouble, it is important that your attorney understand the unique challenges that you face if convicted in civilian court.
+When service members get in trouble, it is important that your attorney understand the unique challenges that you face in your military career if you are convicted in civilian court.

 A conviction for battery could also affect your ability to keep your security clearance.
 This applies to both military members as well as civilian contractors with a security clearance.